 Funded by / Ownership

 Tarbell is published by To Be Fair Inc. a 501c3 nonprofit.
-The website was originally funded through crowdfunding from large donors, however they are now funded through reader donations.
+The website was originally funded through crowdfunding from large donors, however, they are now funded through reader donations.

 Analysis / Bias

-In review, Tarbell reports news on how corporate interests’ influence energy, taxation, politics, and health care.
+In review, Tarbell reports news on how corporate interests influence energy, taxation, politics, and health care.
 However, the primary focus is advocacy for universal healthcare (Medicare for All).
 Story selection often favors liberal/progressive policies on healthcare such as this: A for-profit company bought, then closed, a Philadelphia hospital.
 Medicare for All could have saved it.
 This story is listed as commentary and does not provide hyperlinked sourcing.
-In this analysis piece: Senator Harris: You really need to rethink your plan to put private insurers in charge of Medicare, there is appropriate use of hyperlinked sourcing to credible media outlets.
+In this analysis piece: Senator Harris: You really need to rethink your plan to put private insurers in charge of Medicare, there is the appropriate use of hyperlinked sourcing to credible media outlets.

 The website also features an Investigations and Solutions section, both of which rely on proper sourcing of information.
 In general, Tarbell leans left editorially through policy positions that weaken corporate influence on politics.

 Overall, we rate Tarbell Left-Center Biased based on advocacy for liberal/progressive policies regarding corporate influence in politics.
-We also rate them High for factual reporting due to proper sourcing, minimal use of loaded misleading language and a clean fact check.
+We also rate them High for factual reporting due to proper sourcing, minimal use of loaded misleading language, and a clean fact check.
 (D. Van Zandt 8/12/2019)